🤗The Caregiver Archetype: The Beauty and Burnout of Putting Others First. Sex'n'fries Podcast Episode 24

 - 2 min read

-When you put others first without a second thought, it’s both a superpower and a warning sign.
-The same empathy that makes you a safe place for others can make you forget to be that safe place for yourself.
+When your first reflex is to take care of everyone else, it becomes both a superpower and a warning sign.
+The same empathy that makes you a soft landing for others can make you forget to be a safe place for yourself.

 Understanding the Caregiver Archetype

 The Caregiver is one of the twelve classic archetypes in psychology and storytelling.
-It embodies compassion, empathy, and service.
-Caregivers thrive on helping others, protecting the vulnerable, and making sure everyone feels seen and supported.
+It represents compassion, empathy, service, and a deep desire to help.

-Because when your purpose is tied to other people’s happiness, you risk losing touch with your own.
+But behind the giving spirit?There’s often a quiet ache of self-neglect — because when your purpose is tied to other people’s happiness, it’s easy to lose touch with your own.

 The Light Side of the Caregiver